Year 10 Update - Summer Term

 One of the best parts of my role as Head of Year is getting to celebrate success, and this term, Year 10 gave us so much to celebrate.
 From academic progress and outstanding contributions in lessons to excellent behaviour, leadership, and community involvement, our students have demonstrated what it means to strive for excellence every single day.

-This term, our top 50 point scorers were treated to a fantastically fun rewards afternoon featuring giant inflatables, including a gladiator-style duel, a sumo suit showdown, and an obstacle course with a slide (because you’re never too old for a bouncy castle!).
+This week, our top 30 point scorers were treated to a fantastically fun rewards afternoon featuring giant inflatables, including a gladiator-style duel, a sumo suit showdown, and an obstacle course (because you’re never too old for a bouncy castle!).
 The sun shone, the laughter echoed across the field, and it was a joy to see our students relaxing, bonding, and enjoying the reward they had truly earned.

 These points aren't handed out lightly, they represent students who demonstrate our CORE values.
 The reward system is not just a celebration of achievement, it’s a celebration of attitude, integrity, and character.
-And it has been wonderful to see so many of our Year 10s recognised for just that.
+It has been wonderful to see so many of our Year 10s recognised for just that.

 We will continue to offer exciting rewards next year, including the return of the inflatables, enrichment trips, and the exclusive Year 11 PROM!
 As always, rewards are there not only to acknowledge success, but to motivate and inspire students to be their very best selves every day.